 Yang has also extended his work in data communications to computer networking and has introduced software and hardware mechanisms for virtualizing network connections between virtual machines.

 In addition to authoring more than 100 publications, Yang has also served as an associate editor for Transactions on Circuits and Systems II, as well as being a guest editor of the Journal of Solid-State Circuits.
-He is an IEEE Fellow, a member of Tau Beta Pi and Phi Beta Kappa, a recipient of the 2003 and 2004 IBM Faculty Development Fellowship, and the 2003 Northrup Grumman Outstanding Teaching Award.
-In 2009, he co-founded Pluribus Networks Inc., which uses software-defined networking to bring virtualization to computer networking.
+He is an Institute of Electrical and Electronics Engineers (IEEE) Fellow, a member of Tau Beta Pi and Phi Beta Kappa, a recipient of the 2003 and 2004 IBM Faculty Development Fellowship, and the 2003 Northrup Grumman Outstanding Teaching Award.
+In 2009, he co-founded Pluribus Networks, Inc., which uses software-defined networking to bring virtualization to computer networking.